-In 2017, the Marin County Fair partnered with FloWater to encourage fairgoers to bring their own refillable water bottles to the Fair.
+Since 2017, the Marin County Fair has partnered with FloWater to encourage fairgoers to bring their own refillable water bottles to the Fair.
 FloWater’s mission is to inspire the world with the most premium water on the planet.
 Using the newest technology in water Refill Stations, they produce water that tastes and hydrates better than anything in a single-use bottle, delivered into your reusable bottle.
 They are driven by passion and purpose, committed to sustainability, and relentless in providing people everywhere with the highest quality water available.
 Their mission is in perfect harmony with the green and sustainable focus of the Marin County Fair.

 FloWater installed ten water stations throughout the fairgrounds to encourage fairgoers to bring their own refillable water bottles to hydrate throughout the day.
 The Refill Stations are located adjacent to the Giant Ferris Wheel, on the Island in the concert pavilion, and outside the Exhibit Hall building.

 In 2018 alone, the Marin County Fair saved 33,966 bottles from going into the landfill.
 Fairgoers took great advantage of the Refill Stations and appreciate and support our efforts with this initiative.